Rhythm and Motion

 Rhythm and motion principles are incredibly valuable in creating an electrifying garden!

 The feeling of movement in your garden will turn it into an oasis.
-Your garden will automatically stand out among those in your neighborhood if you master this principle well.
+And your garden will automatically stand out among those in your neighborhood if you master this principle well.

 No boring gardens at your house!